Flambards Theme Park: Jurassic Journey

 Life-size dinosaurs include a 5-metre tall brachiosaurus, a T-Rex and a triceratops.
 There is also a "Dino-Nursery" including baby velociraptors and a "Dino-dig" – where children could unearth fossilised remains of a prehistoric boneyard.
 Following the closure of the park, several of the Dinosaurs were sold to The Trengilly Wartha Inn, in Constantine, Falmouth.
-The "Dino-dig" section was sold as part of 'The Flambards Sale'.
+The "Dino-dig" section was sold as part of the Flambards auction.